solidi/learning-notes/interviews/career-tips.md

     - build respect effectively because the language is spoken.

 ### How do you keep your own career energized?
-- Focus on family hobbies
+- Focus on family, hobbies
 - Proritize and execute
 - Look to something that is interesting. "adjcent possible" - Stuart Kauffman